UK climber sets record for most Mount Everest summits by a non-Nepali | CNN

 “When you are traveling solo, in case of emergencies there is no one to help you,” Mani R. Lamichhane, Director of the Nepal Tourism Board, told CNN about the decision.
 “It is fine if they are traveling in the cities, but in the remote mountains, the infrastructure is not adequate.”

-One longtime Mount Everest guide, Adrian Ballinger, told CNN he is no longer taking clients to the mountain due to concerns about overcrowding.
+One longtime Mount Everest guide, Adrian Ballinger, founder of Alpenglow Expeditions, told CNN he is no longer taking clients to the mountain due to concerns about overcrowding.

 “Unfortunately, when accidents do happen on the mountain, more often than not the tragedy tends to strike the Nepalese workers who are there supporting foreign climbers,” Ballinger told CNN.